-BPC performed a child care gap analysis in 35 states (including the District of Columbia).
+BPC performed a child care gap analysis in 35 states.
 Kentucky's statewide gap of 30.6% is lower than the 35-state average.
-Rural communities in Kentucky are more underserved than urban communities-consistent with trends across the 35-states.
+Rural communities in Kentucky are more underserved than urban communities- consistent with trends across the 35-states.